 Loyola University of Chicago Law Journal

 McClellan, Cara, "When Claims Collide: Students for Fair Admissions v.
 Harvard and the Meaning of Discrimination" (2023).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 3011.